 What are Captions?

-Unlike some other services, CART is not a summary of what is said but a verbatim record, in our case created by a Stenocaptioner on the spot for a live event.
+The captions we produce are not a summary of what is said but a verbatim record, in our case created live by a Stenocaptioner.

 What is CART?